giubbas/GA-Project-3/README.md

 ## Key learnings

-In addition to having gained more confidence with programming, I feel I have learned something more about working in group.
+In addition to having gained more confidence with programming, I feel I have learned something more about working in a group.
 I think a mistake we made was not having a leader with clear ideas to lead the group and choose what to do and what not to do.
 Some roles weren't well defined and we ended up with some features that didn't work one hundred percent, messy code, and sloppy style.

 ## Potential future features
 - **Make the app responsive**